signaldust/dust-toolkit/README.md

 using the toolkit for plugins (eg. AudioUnit, VST) this should be unique (which is why the `Makefile` generates a random UUID for each build by default).

+## Contributing

+In general, if you want to help improve some aspect of the toolkit, then I would generally recommend opening an issue first to discuss what you want to do.

+Any pull-requests must compile as C++11 and should not contain excessive long lines of source code (aim at ~80 characters), tab-characters are strictly forbidden and `struct` should be used in place of `class` whenever possible.

 ## Where to start?

+Start by taking a look at the [hello world example](programs/hello/hello.cpp).

-At this point, there isn't any documentation yet, other than the header files themselves.
+Other than that, at this point, there isn't any documentation yet, but the header files are quite extensively commented.

 That said as a general rule-of-thumb the toolkit follows the principle that whoever creates an object/resource also owns it.
 For example, any `Control` can be placed in stack, heap,